 You will see on our pieces of jewelry a stamp of quality, or fineness mark.
 This will appear as .925, sterling silver, or sometimes “ster”.
 Sometimes the jewelry item is too small for the mark to be placed, but be assured that we have inspected each piece to be sure that it is .925 sterling silver.

-Care of Sterling Silver Jewelry
+Care of Sterling Silver

-We recommend that you store your sterling silver jewelry in a cloth pouch, or in a separate compartment in your jewelry box, to protect the pieces from scratching.
+We recommend that you store your sterling silver necklaces, rings and bracelets in a cloth pouch, or in a separate compartment in your jewelry box, to protect the pieces from scratching.
 Put your jewelry on your body after applying hairspray or perfumes.
 You must never expose your jewelry to household chemicals or chlorinated water.
 These chemicals can do damage to the silver over time.
-Tarnish will build up on your sterling silver jewelry, especially on pieces that you don’t wear often.
+Tarnish will build up on your sterling silver pieces, especially on pieces that you don’t wear often.
 This tarnish is easily removed with fine silver polish or solutions that you can find at most jewelry, hardware or grocery stores.
 Keep a cleaning cloth handy and before you wear your silver, rub it lightly with the cloth to remove any tarnish.

 Rhodium finished pieces only need to be wiped with a soft cotton cloth to remove any spots.
 Do NOT use silver polishes at all on these pieces.
 Remember rhodium will not tarnish.